 I’ve been a FLY Baby on and (more) off for about 2 years.
 Your encouraging notes and the testimonials from other people have helped me to take faltering baby steps.
-But with last year’s catchy slogan, “2015 is your year to shine, 15 minutes at a time,” I decided to try to be more consistent.
+But with last year’s catchy slogan, I decided to try to be more consistent.

 Not only have I have found that I like waking up to a shiny sink, I feel so much better going to bed knowing that my sink is shiny, and have even expounded upon the slogan to have a shiny stovetop as well.
 February’s habit of “DECLUTTER 15 MINUTES A DAY” has been harder to establish as a routine.
 BUT it is definitely A ROUTINE EVERYONE NEEDS TO HAVE.”

 My sweet sister had bought tickets for the Cirque de Soleil and surprised me with them this past Christmas.
 I put them in a safe place.
 A week into February with the trip coming up at the beginning of March, I realized that I had no clue where I had put them.
 I was ashamed to let her know that even though I could still visit her at that time (we live in different states), I couldn’t participate in our girl’s trip that included my Mom, my sister-in-law, and my two nieces.
 I was sorry because she had wasted her money.
 And I was embarrassed because I was so buried in clutter that I couldn’t find what was important to me.